galexynye/midi-sequencing/src/pages/post/2018-11-30-keyboard-surgery/index.md

 ---
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/d7WWDHqrBro" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A little change of pace.
 This is the plight of how I fixed the broken keys on my Korg SV-1.
+Here's a quick pro-tip I wish I'd known...If you want to fix something yourself, google for the "Service manual" first.